UK general election on July 4: Everything you need to know

 Rishi Sunak through the years – in pictures

-David Lammy, the shadow foreign secretary, told a conference on Wednesday that the general election would centre on issues about Britain’s place in the world as that had an impact voters lives.
+David Lammy, the shadow foreign secretary, told a conference on Wednesday that the general election would centre on issues about Britain’s place in the world as that had an impact on voters' lives.

 When is the election and why is it being called?

-Mr Sunak confirmed that the election will take place on July 4 after a day of swirling rumours in Westminster.
+Mr Sunak confirmed the election will take place on July 4 after a day of rumours in Westminster.

 Parties now have six weeks to get their campaigns into gear – though have likely been preparing for many months now.